Snoring questions answered

 Snoring is the vibration of respiratory structures and the resulting sound, due to obstructed air movement during breathing while sleeping.
-In some cases the sound may be soft, in others loud and unpleasant.
+In some cases, the sound may be soft, and in others loud and unpleasant.
 The structures are usually the uvula and soft palate.

-Everyone will snore at some stage of their life.
-One out of five women snore especially if they are overweight or reaching menopause.
+Everyone will snore at some stage in their life.
+One out of five women snores especially if they are overweight or reaching menopause.
 It is also common for pregnant women to snore and this type of anti-snoring mouthpiece is ideal as it is non-invasive.

 You have an 85% chance that the anti-snoring mouthpiece will work for you.
-If you find that after the first night that you still snore then re-mould the mouthpiece with your jaw slightly more forward.
+If you find that after the first night, you still snore then re-mould the mouthpiece with your jaw slightly more forward.
 It should stop you from snoring from the first night.